Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 # Bootstrap PIT Node from LiveCD Remote ISO

-The Pre-Install Toolkit (PIT) node needs to be bootstraped from the LiveCD.
+The Pre-Install Toolkit (PIT) node needs to be bootstrapped from the LiveCD.
 There are two media available to bootstrap the PIT node--the RemoteISO or a bootable USB device.
 This procedure describes using the RemoveISO.
-If not using the RemoteISO, see [Bootstrap PIT Node from LiveCD USB](#bootstrap_livecd_usb.md)
+If not using the RemoteISO, see [Bootstrap PIT Node from LiveCD USB](bootstrap_livecd_usb.md)

 The installation process is similar to the USB based installation with adjustments to account for the lack of removable storage.

+TODO: The prerequisites link below is broken.
+Not sure where it should point now.
 **Important:** Before starting this page be sure to complete the [CSM Install Prerequisites](prepare_configuration_payload.md#csm-install-prerequisites) for the relevant installation scenario.